phyvemin/phyvemin/README.md

 - Hi, I’m @phyvemin.
 - I’m interested in machine learning and AI.
-- I’m currently learning data science.
-- I’m looking to collaborate on everything related to data science.

 <!---
 phyvemin/phyvemin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.